TQZhang04/outage-severity-analysis/README.md

   frameborder="0"
 ></iframe>

+**Observed Test Statistic:** 0.5

-After performing the permutation test, our p-value was around 0.36.
+After performing the permutation test, our p-value was around 0.3.
 Because the p-value is high, we fail to reject the null hypothesis and conclude that our model is fair.
 There is no sufficient evidence to prove that its performance for power outages before 2003 and those after 2003 are significantly different.